taylorham/react-starter/README.md

 ```

 ### Self-closing tags
-JSX requires that all self-closing tags be 'closed' (eg: `<TagName />`), and stylistically you should always place a space before the closing `/`.
+JSX requires that all self-closing tags be explicitly closed (eg: `<TagName />`), and stylistically you should always place a space before the closing `/`.

 ```html
 <!-- DOESN'T WORK! -->        <!-- GOOD! -->